KrisPiters/ros_workshop/exercises/deel3.md

 We are going to build a mobile robot, or at least model it.

-View the model *mobile_robot.urdf.xacro* in an editor:
+Open the modelfile *mobile_robot.urdf.xacro* in an editor:

     gedit mobile_robot.urdf.xacro